ajperu23/FutureOfBlockChain/README.md

 Python 3.6 is required.

 # Usage
+Go to the undermyumbralla folder for all the files.
+Proceed with the following order on a command line.
 Setup nucypher network by running a teacher ursula and a fleet of ursulas with IP addresses configured in the Python files.
 Run alice_and_policy_two.py to generate access to people in the group chat.
 Run the server with a given Host and Port.
 Run the client scripts to allow communication through the tkinter GUI.
 Press {quit} to quit the chat.